alandolt/imaging-server-kit/docs/sections/algorithm_server.md

 ## Make the function return a list of data tuples

-The function should return a list of tuples ("data tuples").
-Each tuple represents one distinct output of the algorithm.
+The function should return a list of tuples.
+Each tuple has three elements and represents a distinct output of the algorithm.

 Our threshold algorithm only has one output: the segmentation mask resulting from thresholding.